Symphony No. 2 (Rachmaninoff): Derivative works

 Sections of the Symphony’s first and second movements (specifically the cantabile section) are used several times for the theme for the film’s flight scene and closing scene in the 2014 film Birdman, directed by Alejandro González Iñárritu, and is even used in the trailers promoting it.
 It is featured as part of a score composed by Mexican jazz drummer Antonio Sánchez.

 Operatic tenor Christian Ketter's arrangement of Rachmaninoff's "Zdes Khorosho" (Здесь хорошо/ How Fair This Place) Op.
 21, No. 7 quotes the symphony's third movement in its introduction on the 2014 recording, "Beloved: live in recital."

-Parts of the third movement were used for pop singer Eric Carmen's 1976 song, "Never Gonna Fall in Love Again", which flat-out stole the introduction and main melody of the third movement as the song's chorus and bridge, respectively.
+Parts of the third movement were used for pop singer Eric Carmen's 1976 song, "Never Gonna Fall in Love Again", which appropriated the introduction and main melody of the third movement as the song's chorus and bridge, respectively.
 As Rachmaninoff's music was still in copyright at the time (it has since expired in most countries), Carmen was made to pay royalties to the Rachmaninoff estate for the use of the composer's music, both for the aforementioned song and "All By Myself", which borrowed from his second piano concerto in its verse.
 The melody was also used by jazz pianist Danilo Pérez as the main theme of his tune "If I Ever Forget You" on his 2008 album Across the Crystal Sea.
-Chet Baker played Don Sebesky's "You Can't Go Home Again," on his You Can't Go Home Again album on A&M, which used the third movement main tune as its basis, and Barry Manilow sang If I Should Love Again, which also used the tune in its chorus.
-In 2012, Japanese composer/synthesist Isao Tomita wrote his own Symphony Ihatov; he quoted the principal theme of the third movement of Rachmaninoff's symphony in the fifth movement ("Night on the Galactic Railroad").
+Don Sebesky's "You Can't Go Home Again," the title track of a 1977 Chet Baker album, was based on the third movement's main tune.
+Barry Manilow's song "If I Should Love Again", the title track of a 1981 Manilow album, likewise used the tune in its chorus.
+Japanese composer Isao Tomita's 2012 composition Symphony Ihatov quotes the principal theme of the third movement of Rachmaninoff's symphony in it's fifth movement ("Night on the Galactic Railroad").